 State LARP Program for Doctors and other Health Care Professionals - Doctors and other Healthcare professionals also receive assistance from the State LRAPs across the country.
 Massachusetts loan forgiveness program provides up to $50,000 for those who volunteer to work in underserved areas.

 Wondering about loan forgiveness?
 Here is a list of all the loan forgiveness programs available in each state

 Student Loan Forgiveness for Lawyers

-Lawyers also have a set of financial assistance programs to aid them in their educational expenses.
+Lawyers also have a set of financial assistance programs to aid them in their educational expenses in the form of student loan forgiveness programs for lawyers.
 One such program is the Department of Justice Attorney Student Loan Repayment Program.
 After working at the department of justice for three years, lawyers can earn up to $60,000 through Attorney Student Loan Repayment Program.

 To be a part of the repayment program, the student has to have at least $10,000 in federal loans.
 Some of the repayment pro

 1. John R Justice student loan repayment program